 RISING COMMUNITY RECONSTRUCTION PROGRAM:

-Next meeting: Regular Meeting, June 14, 7 PM at Town Hall.
+Next meeting: Special Preliminary Budget Meeting and Regular October Meeting, October 13, 7 PM at Town Hall.
+To be advertised.

 Thomas Delehanty, Town Clerk